wagtail/rfcs/text/090-sustainability-roadmap.md

 - [Greener coding - Making a 'gold' reference configuration with the Wagtail demo site](https://github.com/wagtail/wagtail/discussions/8843)
 - [Django Developers Survey 2022](https://lp.jetbrains.com/django-developer-survey-2022/)

-### Spread the word
+### 📣 Spread the word

 **Ideal outcome**: Buy-in from Wagtail users and wider industry on the importance of sustainability, and the role of Wagtail in this.

-Here are specific improvements within this theme:
+Here are possible improvements within this theme:

 - Refine Wagtail’s current sustainability statement, and make it more visible
 - Organise sustainability-themed Wagtail events